-Installing Windows 10/8/7 from a USB drive is same as installing it from a DVD.
+Installing Windows 10/8/7 from a USB drive is the same as installing it from a DVD.
 Creating a bootable USB flash drive to install Windows has become much easier thanks to the tens of free tools out there.
 The main benefit of installing Windows from a USB is that you can quickly install the OS even on devices that don’t ship with an optical drive to boot from CD/DVD.

 In short, once the bootable Windows 10/7 USB drive is ready, you need to prepare your PC to boot from USB drive by altering boot order settings in BIOS.
-If, for some reason, your PC isn’t booting from a bootable Windows USB drive, you can try out the following solutions to boot from USB and begin installing Windows.
+If for some reason, your PC isn’t booting from a bootable Windows USB drive, you can try out the following solutions to boot from USB and begin installing Windows.

 Can’t boot or install Windows 10/8/7 from USB drive?